-Judy Minot plays piano, accordion (piano and diatonic), and fiddle in a range of styles from jazz to Celtic, Québécois and contra.
-Current groups include:
+Judy Minot is a music educator and musician, and the author of the award-winning book Best Practice, Inspiration and Ideas for Traditional Musicians.
+She plays piano, accordion (piano and bisonoric), and fiddle in a range of styles including Celtic, Québécois, jazz, and contra.

 Judy holds a 4th degree black belt in the martial art of Kokikai Aikido, which she taught at Rutgers University for 12 years.
 She is also a certified yoga teacher.

 Judy believes in removing the stigma associated with an “amateur” musician.
 Being an accomplished and dedicated musician does not mean you have to make a living by it.
 She herself had a long and successful career in broadcast television and later in digital marketing.
 Along the way she edited music videos, entertainment specials and documentaries, many of which can be found on IMDB.
 Here's a playlist of some of the videos she edited.
 Artists included Mariah Carey, Bob Dylan, Ozzy Osbourne, Regina Belle, John Mellencamp, Mary-Chapin Carpenter, Cyndi Lauper, Donny Osmond, Rush, Shania Twain, Tony Bennett and Dr. John.
 She went on to produce, direct and write for cable and broadcast television, for clients including Martha Stewart, CBS News, many record labels and other well-known commercial businesses.